-Social work is an academic discipline and practice profession that envisions an economically, socially, and racially just world in which resources and opportunities are more equitably distributed.
-Social workers engage in critical analyses of power relations, the dismantling of inequitable social structures, and solidarity with groups that experience poverty, oppression, and exploitation.
-Social workers assist individuals, families, groups, and communities in achieving their goals, while also working toward macro-level, policy, and institutional change.
+Social work is an academic discipline and a practice profession.
+Social workers envision an economically, socially, and racially just world in which resources and opportunities are more equitably distributed.
+Social workers engage in critical analyses of power relations, aim to dismantle inequitable social structures, and work in solidarity with groups that experience poverty, oppression, and exploitation.
+Social workers assist individuals, families, groups, and communities to achieve their goals, while also working toward macro-level, policy, and institutional change.

-Social Work is a great major for those of you who have always wanted to serve your community, work to help society’s most marginalized, and contribute to social change.
-A bachelor’s degree in Social Work at PSU is the gateway to a meaningful career in social work, human services, and other health and education fields.
+If you want to assist others, serve your communities, and work toward social change, a bachelor’s degree in Social Work at PSU could be your path to a meaningful career in social work, human services, and other health and education fields.

 - A transformative experience that unlocks student potential by building self-confidence and honoring students’ identities, experiences, life stages, and backgrounds.

 - A field placement in a community agency that builds practical, hands-on skills for real-world impact.